Michigan capital tax Guide

 Do You Pay Michigan State Tax on Capital Gains?

 Yes, you pay Michigan state tax on capital gains at the flat rate of 4.25%.
-Michigan treats all capital gains as ordinary income, so there’s no special rate or exemption for investment profits.
-This applies whether you held the asset for six months or six years.
+Michigan taxes all capital gains as ordinary income.
+There is no special rate or exemption for investment profits.
+This is true whether you held the asset for six months or six years.

 How Much Capital Gains Tax on $300,000?